 No dividends have been paid or declared since the start of the financial year and the directors do not recommend the payment of a dividend in respect of the financial year.

 Principal Activities

-The principal activity of the entities within the Consolidated Entity during the year was the exploration for natural resources.
+The principal activity of the entities within the Consolidated Entity during the year was maintenance of its exploration licences.
 There have been no other significant changes in the nature of those activities during the period.